 - Midwife: Do you love the entire process of family planning through birthing the infant?
 Are you compassionate and willing to coach women through the pregnancy and during the birth?
 Are you willing to assume full responsibility for both lives?

-- ED: Do you thrive on the adrenalin of a code?
+- ED (ER Nurse): Do you thrive on the adrenalin of a code?
 Do you like to figure out (as soon as humanly possible) what might be going on with a patient and anticipate every need the medical team will have for treatment options?
 Do you get annoyed if the patient needs to get up to use the bathroom (because if you can get up and pee, you DON’T need to be in my ED!)?

 - Clinical Educator: Do you enjoy teaching and influencing nurses to new processes or equipment?
 Do you enjoy being in a more supportive role where you can encourage nurses who are struggling to absorb the electronic health record or new infusion pump?
 Do you enjoy writing and creating teaching aids?